Refer all servicing to qualified service personnel. Servicing is required when the apparatus has been damaged in any way, such as:

 Navigate to Settings > System Setup > Rooms to configure the rooms for your matrices.
 The App displays all the available rooms.
 This includes all the rooms available on all your matrices in your network.
 In addition, if you enabled SONOS support and/or transmission to AirPlay speakers, then all your SONOS and AirPlay speakers will be listed as well.

-To configure a specific room, navigate into the room.
+To configure a specific room, select a zone from the horizontal zone list.

 For each matrix amplifier room, you can configure the following settings: